modehnal/GNOMETerminalAutomation/article/presentation_article.md

   - What architectures we can run this test on or which one we exclude.
   - What is the timeout of this test so that the machine can kill the execution after that.
   - Tagging for some other automation logic - like `gate`.
-  - What extra packages to install for this test.
+  - What extra packages to install for specific test.

 - ### The runtest.sh